SwingbyProtocol/widget-sdk/README.md

-Easily load Swingby's swap widget in your app.
+Small util to load Swingby's swap widget in your app.

 ## Quick start